There are several factors that can affect your access to a New Relic feature, or New Relic data, including:

 Options for switching between accounts:

 - Log out and log back in to a different account.
+If you're having trouble getting into an older account, see this Explorers Hub post about multiple account access.

 - Use the account switcher, located at the top of the New Relic UI, to switch to a different account.